+New Year’s resolutions for Tuesday.
 First, Peace.
 Followed by the usuals: eat better, smile more, lose weight, learn something new, share, drink more water, walk.
 To that we’ll add “Say Hello” to someone new every day.
 We say hello a lot every day as part of our job.
 And the more we do it, the more we like it.
 Drop by soon and we’ll show you how good it feels to be greeted as a friend.
-See you in the New Year!

-We’ll be home Sunday with family and friends, celebrating the holidays and preparing for a wonderful new year.
-As Charles Shultz said, “Christmas is doing a little something extra for someone.”
+We’re closed today to be with family and friends, celebrating the holidays and preparing for a wonderful new year.
+As Charles Shultz, creator of Peanuts, said, “Christmas is doing a little something extra for someone.”
 We hope you’ve enjoyed your share of “a little something extra” this year.
 We’ve built our business by providing it to every customer, every day.
 We wish you the best and thank you for your patronage.